rasnom/threeshortwords/README.md

 ### Get a WordsAPI key

-Currenntly this app is set kup to use the WordsAPI(www.wordsapi.com) as its reference, which requires the server to submit an API key.
+Currenntly this app is set up to use the WordsAPI(www.wordsapi.com) as its reference, which requires the server to submit an API key.
 [API keys are available through the Mashape Marketplace.](https://market.mashape.com/wordsapi/wordsapi/pricing) They are free for up to 2500 API calls per day but do require a credit card to set up.

 Add the API key to an environment variable